 Small groups form circles, sharing bottles of wine or water.
 People who started as strangers swap contact information, promising to stay in touch.
 Even the most solitary pilgrims often find themselves drawn into these celebrations.

-A shared camino journey creates connections that need no explanation: just a smile, a nod, perhaps a hand on a shoulder.
+A shared Camino walk can create connections that need no explanation: just a smile, a nod, perhaps a hand on a shoulder.

 Time for Quiet Reflection